louisegrandserre/Machine-Learning-MD-Simulations/README.md

 - `VASP/`: Scripts and input files related to simulations using VASP.
 - `LAMMPS/`: Code snippets and parameter files for LAMMPS simulations.
 - `DeePMD/`: Implementations and examples using DeePMD for machine learning MD simulations.
-- `MACE/`: Scripts and notebooks for utilizing MACE (Machine Learning Atomic Cluster Expansion).
+- `MACE/`: Scripts and notebooks for utilizing MACE-MP-0 (Machine Learning Atomic Cluster Expansion).

 I have worked on Radial Distribution Functions (RDF) and phonon modes, so each section will include a dedicated folder for these calculations.